Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 2. Poor Food Choices

-In my own experience as a mom of daughters, I’ve witnessed how nutritious foods and healthy meals can get off track.
+In my own experience as a mom of daughters, I’ve witnessed how nutritious foods and healthy habits can get off track.
+Especially during the pre-teen and teenage years.

 “I’m heading to meet my friends for coffee!”